-Rectangular surface codes, having horizontal and vertical dimensions of different lengths, can be used over asymmetric channels.
-For example, since $\M{Z}$ errors often happen more frequently in hardware implementations \cite{IofMez:07,ChiVal:20a,AzaLipMah:22}, we could consider the $[[23,1,3/5]]$ surface code, in which the horizontal direction is two-qubit longer than the vertical one, making the logical $\M{Z}_L$ operator a chain of 5 qubits (not 3 like in the $[[13,1,3]]$ code).
-A code of this kind requires a lattice of 23 qubits but it has a distance $d_{Z} = 5$, so it is able to correct $\M{Z}$ errors of weight $w = 2$.
+Rectangular surface codes, with differing horizontal and vertical dimensions, can be effectively employed in asymmetric channels.
+For instance, in hardware implementations, $\M{Z}$ errors tend to occur more frequently \cite{IofMez:07,ChiVal:20a,AzaLipMah:22}.
+In such scenarios, the $[[23,1,3/5]]$ surface code is a viable option, where the horizontal direction is two qubits longer than the vertical one.
+This configuration results in the logical $\M{Z}_L$ operator being a chain of 5 qubits, in contrast to the $[[13,1,3]]$ code, where it spans only 3 qubits.
+Despite requiring a lattice of 23 qubits, this code has a distance of $d_{Z} = 5$, enabling it to correct weight two $\M{Z}$ errors.

-\section{Quantum Codes with Bounded Distance Decoding}
+\subsection{Quantum Codes with Bounded Distance Decoding}

 The codeword error probability, $\rho_\mathrm{L}$, also called logical error probability, is defined as the probability that the decoder does not correct the errors introduced by the quantum channel.